 University of Manitoba

 1) We are interested in the role that dietary flaxseed may play in providing significant benefits to our cardiovascular health.
 We have initiated several studies investigating the effects of flaxseed on cardiovascular performance in animals.
 We are currently studying the effects of dietary flaxseed on recovery from a myocardial infarction and, in collaborative work, its capacity to assist medications used for cancer therapy.
-We are continuing to investigate its effects in humans in both healthy populations and in those with clinical symptoms of cardiovascular disease.
+We are continuing to investigate its effects in hypertensive humans to determine its capacity to replace drug therapy; iii) non-alcoholic fatty liver disease.

 Why is this work important?